flatpak/flatpak-docs/docs/introduction.rst

 * Allow applications to bundle their own dependencies, so that they can use libraries that aren't provided by a Linux distribution, and so they can depend on specific versions or even patched versions of a library.
 * Increase the security of Linux desktops, by isolating applications in sandboxes.

-It is easy to take advantage of these features, by using Flatpak to build and distribute applications.
+Flatpak makes it easy to take advantage of these features.
 If you haven't already, it is recommended that you try the `hello world <http://flatpak.org/hello-world.html>`_ example, as a way of getting started.

 More information about Flatpak can be found on `flatpak.org <http://flatpak.org/>`_.